villhei/elixirtut/README.md

 3
 ```

-Tuples are defined with curly brackets.
+Tuples are defined by using curly brackets.
 The elements in a tuple are stored contiguously in memory, which means that accessing the elements of a tuple by index, or getting the size of a tuple is a fast operation.
 Tuples are indexed from zero.

 ```elixir
 iex> cat = {:cat, 'Brown', 5}